 But some studies suggest it might be worth keeping in mind, particularly when it comes to preventing prostate cancer, one of the most common cancers for people assigned male at birth (AMAB).

 According to urological surgeon Brad Gill, MD, MS, while nutritional studies can be informative, the data is much harder to prove than other types of scientific or medical studies, as there are a number of factors that can impact results.

 Still, there’s no downside to a good, healthy diet, and if some studies are correct, some of the foods you eat may have a positive impact on helping prevent prostate cancer.
-We talked to Dr. Gill about which of these healthier diet options men should consider.
+We talked to Dr. Gill about which of these healthier diet options you should consider.